-In the largest case-control study of ALS and traffic-related air pollution to date, we found that an increase in average concentrations of traffic-related pollutants was associated with an increase in odds of ALS diagnosis, though not significant at the 95% credible interval level, apart from EC for 1-year average SD increase.
-We found that EC had the largest-in-magnitude independent association with ALS diagnosis, while the non-significant associations with NOx and CO were negative and smaller in magnitude.
+In the largest case-control study of ALS and traffic-related air pollution to date, we found that a joint increase in average concentrations of traffic-related pollutants was potentially associated with an increase in odds of ALS diagnosis, with the clearest results for EC.
+We found that EC had the largest-in-magnitude independent association with ALS diagnosis, while associations with NOx and CO were negative with credible intervals overlapping the null, and smaller in magnitude.
+Sensitivity analyses demonstrated that for single pollutant models, the association for EC was smaller than for our main multi-pollutant model.
+The consistency of the sign of the central estimate of EC in all models suggests that EC may be a driver of the ALS and traffic-related pollutant association,

 Our results indicate that traffic-related pollutants, hazardous in many ways,9–21,40–42 may also be associated with ALS diagnosis.
 Our finding—that increases in EC, are potentially positively associated with ALS diagnosis—is plausible.
 A recent case-control study in the Netherlands reported that ultrafine particles, another traffic emissions-related surrogate, were associated with ALS diagnosis,38 while another based in Catalonia, Spain found ALS cases clustered around key road infrastructure.76 Although we did not find an association with non-EC PM2.5 in our study, our results are not directly comparable to those of the other studies, as our PM2.5 effect estimates capture the PM2.5 components not accounted for by other pollutants in the analysis.